-Currently enrolments are approximately 600 students, catering for the primary years from Prep to Year 6 in 25 class groups.
-We believe that every child can learn, and we wish to ensure that all children have an inbuilt love of learning and that this continues for a lifetime.
-Whilst our school has a heavy emphasis on the teaching of Numeracy and Literacy and ensuring all children have the foundational knowledge preparing them for a wide scope of learning, we also wish to have children develop culturally, physically, socially, emotionally and spirituality so they are prepared to meet the challenges of the 21st century.
-Our school wide 1 to 1 iPad / laptop program ensures that our children have the necessary information technology and communication skills to allow them to be active technical citizens.
+We cater for students in the primary years from Prep to Year 6.
+We believe that every child can learn and we wish to ensure that all children have an inbuilt love of learning and that this continues for a lifetime.
+Whilst our school has a heavy emphasis on the teaching of Numeracy and Literacy and ensuring all children have the foundational knowledge preparing them for a wide scope of learning, we also wish to have children develop culturally, physically, emotionally and spiritually so they are prepared to meet the challenges of the 21st century.
+Our schoolwide 1 to 1 iPad/ laptop program ensures that our children have the necessary information technology and communication skills to allow them to be active technical citizens.

 Physically, St. Columba's has significantly changed in the last few years with almost eight million dollars of new buildings and facilities.
-These projects are part of a long-term strategy to meet enrolment demand and to continue to develop modern, first-class educational facilities, to meet all the challenges that the 21st century brings.
+These projects are part of a long-term strategy to meet enrolment demand and to continue to develop modern first-class educational facilities to meet all the challenges that the 21st century brings.
+More new buildings are planned for 2022/2023.

-This Handbook attempts to capture some of the beliefs and practices of the school, which have their origins within the school's story.
+Our handbook attempts to capture some of the beliefs and practices of the school, which have their origins within the school's story.
 While it covers key areas, it does not attempt to cover all possibilities.
 Rather it is meant as a guide to allow you, to gain a sense of what St. Columba's Primary School is about.
-The handbook also complements our official school website; www.stcolumbaswilston.gld.edu.au
+The handbook also complements our official school website; www.stcolumbaswilston.cld.edu.au